cyan2k/llama.cpp/README.md

 `logits -> logit-bias -> penalties -> top-k -> tail-free -> typical -> top-p -> min-p -> temp-ext -> xtc -> softmax -> dist`

-It exposes two parameters you can set via a cli argument `--xtc-threshold` and `--xtc-probability`.
-Afer reading above link it should be clear what those do.
+It exposes two parameters you can set via the cli arguments `--xtc-threshold` and `--xtc-probability`.
+After reading above link it should be clear what those do.

 For testing puposes you can activate a minimalistic xtc chain with `--xtc-chain` which results in following chain: